Things To Do in Mysore (2024)

 Srirangapatna

-Renowned for its ancient Sri Ranganatha Swamy temple, the town of Srirangapatna is one of the seven Taluks within the picturesque Mandya district, boasting a rich history.
+Renowned for its ancient Sri Ranganatha Swamy temple, Srirangapatna is one of the seven Taluks within the picturesque Mandya district and boasts a rich history.
 Located approximately 15 kilometres from Mysore city, Srirangapatna is adorned with historical treasures like Daria Daulat Bagh (summer palace), Tipu Sultan Gumbaz (tombs), Nimishamba temple, and Srirangapatna Fort.

 This town is easily accessible, with numerous private and public buses providing convenient transportation.
 Additionally, trains make stops at Srirangapatna, enhancing its connectivity.